audrum/old-multinstall/README.md

 ## Office

-The [O2019.cmd](https://github.com/Audrum/windows_activators/blob/master/O2019.cmd) file is a batch script for activate Office 2019, it was written following some instructions in [msguides.com](https://msguides.com/) with a few modifications.
+The [O2019.cmd](https://github.com/Audrum/windows_activators/blob/master/O2019.cmd) file is a batch script for activate Office 2019, it was written following some instructions from [msguides.com](https://msguides.com/) with a few modifications.
 Just open it and let it work.
 You can review the code and feel free to modify it.

 ## Windows 10